How to Use Carb Cycling to Burn Fat & Build Lean Muscle

 Low Carb Days

-The grams of carbs you eat on low days will vary depending on your body and goal.
-But generally, your carbs will be in the 50-200 grams per day range.
-Download the calculator to find your target.
+Keep in mind the grams of carbs you eat on low days will vary depending on your body and goal.
+But generally, your carbs will be 50-150 grams per day.

 High Carb Days

 During a prolonged calorie restricted diet, it’s absolutely necessary to include a periodic high carb day.
 Even if it feels counterintuitive.

 On a high carb day, you should bump up your calories.
 And get about 50% of your calories from carbs.

 2,400* x 0.5 = 1,200 calories from carbs

 1,200 ÷ 4 = 300 grams of carbs

 It’s important to remember the purpose of a high carb day is to increase carbs and calories above your energy expenditure.
 Which has been shown to increase hormones like leptin, that stimulate your metabolism.